dilshankarunarathne/spring-boot-notes/README.md

 * Spring serves singletons to classes during construction.
 During this process, singleton instances of the objects are created and injected as needed during object construction, or immediately after - depending on how dependencies were defined, specifically via setters.
 * Spring maintains the lifecycle of the Beans from start to finish, unless they are scoped not to be.
-Keep in mind, everything we are using are singletons, meaning thread safety is important.
+Keep in mind, everything we are using are singletons, meaning thread safety is very important.
 *